Levi Michael

-Levi Burt Michael (born February 9, 1991) is an American professional baseball shortstop who is a free agent.
+Levi Burt Michael (born February 9, 1991) is an American former professional baseball shortstop.
+He was drafted by the Minnesota Twins with the 30th overall pick of the 2011 Major League Baseball draft, but never played in the majors after spending eight seasons in the minor leagues.

 Amateur career

 Michael grew up in Welcome, North Carolina and attended North Davidson High School in Welcome and the University of North Carolina (UNC), where he played for the North Carolina Tar Heels baseball team, competing in the Atlantic Coast Conference.
 He graduated from high school in January 2009, a semester early, in order to enroll at UNC in time to play for the Tar Heels that February.
 As a freshman, Michael batted .290 with a .377 on-base percentage (OBP), a .527 slugging percentage (SLG), and 13 home runs.
 He was named to the Louisville Slugger Freshman All-America Team and National Collegiate Baseball Writers Association Freshman All-America Second Team in 2009.

 As a sophomore, Michael batted .356 with a .480 OBP, .575 SLG, and nine home runs.
 After the 2010 season, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League, and was named a league all-star.
 As a junior, Michael batted .289 with 14 doubles, three triples, five home runs and 48 runs batted in.
 Michael played second base in his freshman year, third base in his sophomore year, and shortstop in his junior year.